Drew81/ServiceOrdersBoard/README.md

 6. Now run `python manage.py runserver`
 7. Open browswer on `localhost:8000/orders`

-# Bio:
+# About:

-The web app is a basic CRUD(cretae, read, updtae and delete) program.
+The web app is a basic CRUD (cretae, read, update and delete) program.
-Working in the rstaurant industry, information has to travel fast and efficiantly.
+Working in the restaurant industry, information has to travel fast and efficiantly.
 The digital service orders board does just that.
-Replacing the dry eraseboard, this application provides a home page with the user you logged in with, date and number of orders.
-The dashboard provides of creating, updating and deleting while the orders page provides just the info and progress tracking provided by the butlers upon delivery.
+Replacing the dry eraseboard, this application provides a home page with a greeting to the user, present date and number of orders in the database.
+The dashboard provides the the CRUD functionality while the orders page provides just the info and progress tracking provided by the butlers upon delivery.

 I plan to buid more pages such as a details page, memos and chats which has already been implented in the structure.

+Contributers welcomed!